 - Proximity to the school / journey time

-A student’s place within the sixth form remains conditional until their actual GCSE results are confirmed as meeting the minimum entrance criteria.
+A student’s place within the sixth form remains conditional until their actual GCSE results are confirmed as meeting the minimum entrance criteria and specific course criteria.

-Students who have been awarded a conditional place but have not met the criteria in a particular subject may select a different subject in August, but only where there is capacity.
+Students who have been awarded a conditional place but have not met the criteria in a particular subject may be able to select a different subject in August, but only where there is still capacity.